icy/rolo/README.md

 rolo.rb -p 4567 \
     ssh -fN remote \
       -L localhost:1234:localhost:10000 \
-      -L %address:%port:localhost:10000
+      -L %address:%port:localhost:12345
 </pre>

   The last use of option `-L` will ask `ssh` to open a socket on `%address:%port` (the real values will be provided by `rolo.rb`), and it will be checked by `rolo.rb` in its next run.
+Please note that we use a random port `12345` to prevent local connections to `%address:%port` to be forwarded to remote.

   Another way is to use option `--address`